PeterTh/perf-oriented-dev/exercises/sheet_10.md

 C) Extended Benchmarking
 ------------------------

+Extend the list benchmark setup with

+1) an option to allocate linked list elements in a random order
-Extend the list benchmark setup with a random access pattern (make sure to minimize the overhead of selecting the random locations!).
+2) a random access pattern (make sure to minimize the overhead of selecting the random locations!).

 Evaluate how this change affects the performance of the two baselines (arrays and linked lists) as well as your new, more complex data structures.

 Submission